tschissl/certification/OKUM.md

 ### before outlier rejection

-The between-laboratory variance for LOI is 0.0686
+The between-laboratory variance for TiO2 is 4.0248 &times; 10<sup>-4</sup>
-The between-bottle variance for LOI is 0.0041
+The between-bottle variance for TiO2 is 6.3813 &times; 10<sup>-6</sup>
-The repeatability variance for LOI is 0.0018
+The repeatability variance for TiO2 is 4.4695 &times; 10<sup>-6</sup>
-The standard uncertainty for the assigned value of LOI is 0.0567
+The standard uncertainty for the assigned value of TiO2 is 0.004

 ### after outlier rejection
-The between-laboratory variance for LOI is 0.0746
+The between-laboratory variance for TiO2 is 4.4874 &times; 10<sup>-4</sup>
-The between-bottle variance for LOI is 4.0583 &times; 10<sup>-4</sup>
+The between-bottle variance for TiO2 is 7.0475 &times; 10<sup>-6</sup>
-The repeatability variance for LOI is 3.9529 &times; 10<sup>-4</sup>
+The repeatability variance for TiO2 is 4.9493 &times; 10<sup>-6</sup>
-The standard uncertainty for the property value of LOI is 0.0611
+The standard uncertainty for the property value of TiO2 is 0.0044
-The standard uncertainty for the property value of LOI is 0.0612  (check with different way of calculation)
+The standard uncertainty for the property value of TiO2 is 0.0044  (check with different way of calculation)

 ### tests for normal distribution